kordenzo/Zelda-LA-DX-HD-Updated/README.md

 To use this fork, whether to play the game or build upon, it requires the user to provide the assets from the original v1.0.0 release.
 Some assets have been updated, but I have created tooling to make migration easier.

-- This is a continuation of my [previous fork](https://github.com/BigheadSMZ/Links-Awakening-DX-HD) and here's a link to the [commits](https://github.com/BigheadSMZ/Links-Awakening-DX-HD/commits/master/).
+- This is a fork based on BigheadSMZ's Zelda-LA-DX-HD-Updated repo(https://github.com/BigheadSMZ/Zelda-LA-DX-HD-Updated).
-- See the [manual](https://github.com/BigheadSMZ/Zelda-LA-DX-HD-Updated/blob/main/MANUAL.md) to learn more about the game (WIP).
+- See the [manual](https://github.com/kordenzo/Zelda-LA-DX-HD-Updated/blob/main/MANUAL.md) to learn more about the game (WIP).
-- See the [changelog](https://github.com/BigheadSMZ/Zelda-LA-DX-HD-Updated/blob/main/CHANGELOG.md) for a list of changes from v1.0.0.
+- See the [changelog](https://github.com/kordenzo/Zelda-LA-DX-HD-Updated/blob/main/CHANGELOG.md) for a list of changes from v1.0.0.
-- As of v1.1.0, the game is in a really good state and the "feel" is really close to the original game.
-- As of v1.2.0, the vast majority of bugs have been fixed and features from the [Redux romhack](https://github.com/ShadowOne333/Links-Awakening-Redux) were implemented.
-- As of v1.3.0, I consider the work that I've done to be "feature complete" and everything from this point is gravy.
-- As of v1.4.0, the gravy train never stopped and so much has been done to make this port more accurate to the original games.

 ## Patching v1.0.0 (or v1.1.4+) to v1.4.9.

-To download the latest update, there is a patcher on the [Releases](https://github.com/BigheadSMZ/Zelda-LA-DX-HD-Updated/releases) page.
+To download the latest update, there is a patcher on the [Releases](https://github.com/kordenzo/Zelda-LA-DX-HD-Updated/releases) page.
 If you wish to build the game yourself, see **Personal Build / Publishing**.
 - Find the v1.0.0 release originally from itch.io.
 - If you can not find it, you can search for an "archive" of it.